bivex/bivex.copyright-notice-0.1.0/README.md

 ### Background Operation
 - `copyright-notice.silentMode`: Whether to apply copyright changes silently in the background without showing notifications (default: true).
 - `copyright-notice.backgroundUpdateDelay`: Delay in milliseconds before applying background copyright updates after typing stops (default: 1500, min: 500, max: 10000).
+- `copyright-notice.smartDebouncing`: Enable smart debouncing that increases delay for files that haven't been modified recently, allowing copyright updates even for inactive files (default: true).
+- `copyright-notice.smartDebounceMultiplier`: Multiplier for debounce delay when file hasn't been modified for a while (default: 2.0, min: 1.0, max: 5.0).
+- `copyright-notice.smartDebounceThreshold`: Time in milliseconds after which smart debouncing activates (default: 300000 = 5 minutes).

 ### Additional Features
 - `copyright-notice.autoRemoveEmojis`: Whether to automatically remove all emojis from files when they are saved (default: false).